LAXNORTHEAST conducts in-person amateur radio licensing exams

 (Adapted from N0JI)

-1. Sign up for a free account at HamStudy.org and confirm your email.
+Visit HamStudy.org, sign up for a free account, and confirm your email address.

-2. Log in (not as a guest) and choose "Technician" as your option.
+Log in (don’t use guest mode), and choose “Technician” as your exam type.

-3. Go to "Study Mode" and select "T1" from the "All Questions" dropdown at the top.
+Click on “Study Mode”, then choose “T1” from the “All Questions” dropdown menu at the top.

-4. Go through all the T1 questions using flash cards until you know them well.
-It's okay to guess but try not to use the "I don't know" option.
+Go through each flashcard in T1 until you’re familiar with the material.
+It’s okay to guess, but try not to use the “I don’t know” option.

-6. When done, use the return arrow at the top left to go back (don't use your browser's back button).
+When you’ve reviewed all the sections, click the back arrow in the upper-left corner (don’t use your browser’s back button).

-7. Choose "Practice Test" and do practice exams until you score at least 85% several times in a row.
+Choose “Practice Test” and take full practice exams until you’re consistently scoring at least 85%.

 Any radio you choose and make work is okay as far as we are concerned.